Dictionary of Terminology

 A positive notice blue card issued under the Commission for Children and Young People and Child Guardian Act 2000.

 The site at the University where a program is conducted.
 UQ has four campuses: St Lucia, Gatton, Herston and Ipswich.
 Many other locations including Turbot Street (Dental School) are also used for teaching and research.

 The date set by the University when your fee liability is finalised based on your enrolment details.

 It's also the day that all HELP arrangements (e.g. HECS-HELP, FEE-HELP) are finalised and the last date you can drop courses without financial liability.

 For standard semesters, Census Date is:

 - August 31 for Semester 2.

 - December 18 for Summer Semester.

-The Census Date for non-standard teaching periods (e.g. for medical rotations, or intensive programs) is displayed on the student home page in mySI-net.
+The Census Date for non-standard teaching periods and medical rotations is displayed on the student home page in mySI-net.

 If you're studying at UQ College, the Census Date is displayed on the Academic Calendar.